arrow-left

 The general approach to branching used within the organisation.

-Inherits the process from https://nvie.com/posts/a-successful-git-branching-model/
+Inherits the process from https://nvie.com/posts/a-successful-git-branching-model/arrow-up-right

 🌞 Good branch names: